-Recent work over 2017 explore notions of ‘identity’, our ‘being’ or notions of ‘self’ – held within the context of contemporary life and interwoven within relationships, friendships and daily existence.
-By focusing on different channels and perspectives of human activity, for example a rose suspended – in anticipation of a dance, or the simplicity of a pair of tango shoes – languishing in their box, these paintings aim to offer levels of meanings for the viewer to consider and seek answers for themselves.
+Also over 2017 I have explored wider notions of ‘identity’, our ‘being’ or ‘self’ – all held within the context of contemporary life and interwoven within relationships, friendships and daily existence.
+Focusing on different channels and perspectives of human activity for example a rose suspended – in anticipation of a dance, or the simplicity of a pair of tango shoes – languishing in their box, these paintings invite the viewer to consider and seek answers for themselves.